TomasS666/browser-technologies-1920/README.md

 #### My proces
 I wanted to split up the form into multiple steps.
 To spread the user his or her cognitive load acros tasks rather than letting them remember a lot, let them think a lot.
 I just want to give them one primary step at a time.
 You can do that with progressive disclosure.
 Not showing everything at once, but dividing disclosing information in a progressive manner.
 Chopping up big tasks in smaller tasks.
 So it's easier for the user to consume.
 The problem at first was that the chunks I chopped, weren't chopped entirely correct.
 I kinda automatically chopped up the customization options up as well in steps.
 While those options have visible impact on each other.
 And when you have to go back and forward to fine tune them, you lower the user's ability to perform the task.
 In other words, it's very annoying.
 Later on I chopped it up in different way.
 You're start / overview page.
 Starting out with a size of the shirt, then the customization and afterwards an overview of the order, option to save and an option to print.

+Also I made use of a grid.
+Not CSS grid, but a design grid.
+Not a complex grid either, but I did this to bring more visual hierarchy into the design.
+To group custom controls in the left column, each and every control within a fieldset with a border by default.

 ### Pleasurable
 #### Definition in this context